colomboluke/bracket-maker/src/Brainstorm.md

   - [ ] Have an animation/display for the winner
   - [ ] USER TESTING!
   - 3. [ ] Display final completed bracket, let users print/save
-  - 4. [ ] Host BracketMaker on the web
+  - [ ] Host BracketMaker on the web
   - [ ] IdeasPage page
 - QoL
   - [ ] Make teams draggable in SetupPage
   - [ ] Let users click 'next' or 'prev' to move between VotingScreens
+  - [ ] When trying to click 'next' on VotingScreen, highlight the rows that still need to vote
   - [ ] VotingScreen has a 'reset votes' button
   - [ ] In PlayPage, have the hover border change colors based on whether that matchup is playable
   - [ ] Info buttons/tutorial explaining the basic idea of a voting bracket